OBSERVA-0/quiz-app-355/README.md

     * Option to start a new quiz, allowing for continuous engagement.
     * Offers realtime feedback and motivational message for user based on score.
     *Confetti celebration added as well despite low score for congratulations for doing the quiz

+**Additional features(3rd Project):**
+    *LogIn and SignUp page will user authentication in MongoDb Atlas** *Profile Page for users to see play history and past scores on quizes Also has the average quiz grade across all quizes and number of quizes played** *Global Leaderboard rank based on Level and total points earned per quiz limited to top 10 users* **Achievements Page to award users for constant progress and improvements